-Three Deputy Secretaries, Tommy O'Reilly, Fiona Hepper and John Smith, and the Chief Inspector of the Education and Training Inspectorate support the Permanent Secretary.
+Three Deputy Secretaries, Lianne Patterson, Fiona Hepper and John Smith, and the Chief Inspector of the Education and Training Inspectorate support the Permanent Secretary.

 In addition to the Education and Training Inspectorate there are eight heads of division who each deal with a specific area of work with each Division organised into a number of Branches and Teams.

 The Departmental Board operates as a collegiate forum, under the leadership of the Permanent Secretary, to manage the running of the Department.
 It operates within a wider corporate governance framework.

 Role and functions

 The Department’s primary statutory duty is to promote the education of the people of Northern Ireland and to ensure the effective implementation of education policy.
 The Department’s main statutory areas of responsibility are 0-4 provision, primary, post-primary and special education and the youth service.

 The Department is accountable through its Minister to the Assembly for the effective delivery of its statutory functions and for the effective use of the public funds for which it is responsible.
 It is supported in delivering its functions by a range of Arm's Length Bodies, each of which is accountable to the Department.

 1. Improving the wellbeing of children and young people – through ensuring that all of our children and young people grow up in a society that provides the support they need to achieve their potential.